sbcshop/GPS_RTK_Breakout_Software/README.md

 Then, reboot the Raspberry Pi

-**Step.5 -** After downloading this repository in your Pi board, you can run any of examples provided in this repository.
-Make sure before running any example code, move it out of ***Examples folder*** and then open it to run.
+**Step.5 -** After installing this repository on your Pi board, you will see a raspberry pi folder with examples and execute examples.

 ## Using GPS RTK HAT Via USB:
 <img src = "https://github.com/sbcshop/GPS_RTK_Breakout_Software/blob/main/Images/img1.png"/>